google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

    Solution:

-     Set to False admin->configuration->session->Prevent Spider Sessions
-     configuration.
-Side effects: You'll see spiders as active users.
+     Go to 'Admin->Configuration->Session' in the osCommerce admin console and set 'Prevent Spider Sessions' to 'False'.
+Side effects: You may see spiders as active users.

    Solution 2 (Recommended):

-     Remove any string like 'jakarta' in the includes/spider.txt
+     Remove any string like 'jakarta' in the includes/spider.txt.

 8. Problem: